unreno/viral-identification/README.md

 Many viruses have some sequence similarity to parts of the human genome.
 In order to minimize any mis-alignment of human sequence to the viral reference, I will mask it.
-But first, I'll chop the viral reference into smaller sequences and attempt to align them to a human reference.
+But first, I'll check the homology by chopping the viral reference into smaller sequences and attempt to align them to a human reference.

 For this example, let's chop the reference into 100bp reads.
 `faSplit` gives us the opportunity take a 50bp sequence and then add the next 50bp as "extra".